morristech/websocket_adapter/PROGUARD.md

 > Use below rules to keep **"sensitive"** source code of the library.

-    # No special rules are required.
+    # No special rules required.
 Library may be fully obfuscated.

 > Use below rules to keep **entire** source code of the library.